diffpy/diffpy.pdfgui/README.txt

 For other Linux distributions use the respective package manager to install these packages.
 Note there may be somewhat different names.
-PDFgui should work on other Unix-like operating systems and on MAC as well.
+PDFgui should work on other Unix-like operating systems and on Mac as well.
 Please, search the web for instructions how to install external dependencies on your particular platform.